|Q.||Someone owes me money. Where can I file suit?|

 |Q.||Is it necessary to hire an attorney to file a lawsuit?|

 |A.||An individual can represent him or herself (pro se), but proceeding without a lawyer is not recommended as the law is complicated and there are time limits and rules that must be complied with to succeed in your case. |

 |Q.||I have just been sued, what do I do?|

 |A.||Contact a lawyer immediately.
 Depending upon the type of lawsuit you may have to file a response or answer.
 Failure to file your answer in the time period set forth by law, may result in a judgment being entered against you by default. |

 |Q.||I cannot afford a lawyer, and do not want to represent myself.
 What can I do?|

 |A.||If you are charged with a crime you may be entitled to a lawyer paid for by the State of North Carolina.
 For more information about the criminal process see Understanding the Criminal Process.|

-If you are a defendant in a civil case you are not entitled to a lawyer paid for by the State, but you may be entitled to free legal services from one of the legal services programs across the State or you may be able to find a lawyer to assist you by contacting the North Carolina Bar Association at 1.800.662.7660.
+If you are a defendant in a civil case you are not entitled to a lawyer paid for by the State, but you may be entitled to free legal services from one of the legal services programs across the state in your area through Legal Aid of North Carolina.
+You may find legal information and resources at Law Help NC.
+You may be able to find a lawyer to assist you by contacting the Lawyer Referral Service of the North Carolina Bar Association.
+The Lawyer Referral Service maintains a list of attorneys in your area who will provide an initial consultation at a reduced cost.
+Call: 800-662-7660.
 For more information please see Understanding the Civil Process.

 |Q.||If I win my case can I get the other side to pay my attorney’s fees?|